WARNING: this page is still under construction - it probably contains lots of typos and errors

 Geoffrey Lawrence Lawrence, 3rd Baron Trevethin was born on 2 December 1880.1 He was the son of Alfred Tristram Lawrence, 1st Baron Trevethin and Jessie Elizabeth Lawrence.2 He married Marjorie Frances Alice Robinson, daughter of Commander Charles Napier Robinson, on 22 December 1921.1 He died on 28 August 1971 at age 90.1

-Geoffrey Lawrence Lawrence, 3rd Baron Trevethin was educated at Haileybury College, Haileybury, Hertfordshire, England.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, in 1901 with a Bachelor of Arts (B.A.).1 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, in 1906 with a Master of Arts (M.A.).1 He was admitted to Inner Temple in 1906 entitled to practice as a barrister.1 He fought in the First World War, where he was mentioned in despatches twice.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1918.1 He was commander of the Hertfordshire Yeomanry Brigade between 1920 and 1926.1 He was Counsel for the Jockey Club between 1922 and 1932.1 He held the office of Justice of the Peace (J.P.) for Wiltshire in 1924.1 He held the office of Recorder for Oxfordshire between 1924 and 1928.1 He was invested as a King's Counsel (K.C.) in 1925.1 He was Attorney-General to HRH The Prince of Wales and member of the Council of the Duchy of Cornwall between 1928 and 1932.1 He was Commissioner of Assize, Oxford Circuit in 1931.1 He gained the rank of Colonel in the service of the Royal Artillery (TA).1 He was invested as a Knight in 1932.1 He held the office of Bencher of the Inner Temple in 1932.1 He held the office of High Court Judge, Court of the King's Bench between 1932 and 1944.1 He was invested as a Privy Counsellor (P.C.) in 1944.1 He held the office of Lord Justice of Appeal between 1944 and 1947.1 He was British Member and President of the Nuremburg Tiral between 1945 and 1946.1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire between 1945 and 1949.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by New College, Oxford University, Oxford, Oxfordshire, England, in 1947.1 He held the office of Lord of Appeal in Ordinary between 1947 and 1957.1 He was created 1st Baron Oaksey, of Oaksey, co.
+He was educated at Haileybury College, Haileybury, Hertfordshire, EnglandG.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1901 with a Bachelor of Arts (B.A.)1 He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1906 with a Master of Arts (M.A.)1 He was admitted to Inner Temple in 1906 entitled to practise as a barrister.1 He fought in the First World War, where he was mentioned in despatches twice.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He was commander of the Hertfordshire Yeomanry Brigade between 1920 and 1926.1 He was Counsel for the Jockey Club between 1922 and 1932.1 He held the office of Justice of the Peace (J.P.) for Wiltshire in 1924.1 He held the office of Recorder for Oxfordshire between 1924 and 1928.1 He was appointed King's Counsel (K.C.) in 1925.1 He was Attorney-General to HRH The Prince of Wales and member of the Council of the Duchy of Cornwall between 1928 and 1932.1 He was Commissioner of Assize, Oxford Circuit in 1931.1 He was appointed Knight in 1932.1 He gained the rank of Colonel in the Royal Artillery (TA.)1 He held the office of Bencher of the Inner Temple in 1932.1 He held the office of High Court Judge, Court of the King's Bench between 1932 and 1944.1 He was appointed Privy Counsellor (P.C.) in 1944.1 He held the office of Lord Justice of Appeal between 1944 and 1947.1 He was British Member and President of the Nuremburg Tiral between 1945 and 1946.1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire between 1945 and 1949.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by New College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1947.1 He held the office of Lord of Appeal in Ordinary between 1947 and 1957.1 He was created 1st Baron Oaksey, of Oaksey, co.
 Wilts.
-[U.K.] on 13 January 1947.1 He held the office of Vice-Lord-Lieutenant of Wiltshire in 1949.1 He held the office of Chairman of the Wiltshire Quarter Sessions before 1955.1 He succeeded to the title of 3rd Baron Trevethin, of Blaengawney, co.
+[U.K.] on 13 January 1947.1 He held the office of Vice-Lord-Lieutenant of Wiltshire in 1949.1 He held the office of Chairman of the Wiltshire Quarter Sessions before 1955.1 He succeeded as the 3rd Baron Trevethin, of Blaengawney, co.
 Monmouth [U.K., 1921] on 25 June 1959.1

 Children of Geoffrey Lawrence Lawrence, 3rd Baron Trevethin and Marjorie Frances Alice Robinson